 Our team will soon help the county deal with this challenge!

 First class facilities

-The School of Medicine will feature specialist teaching space, lecture theatre, and an anatomy suite.
-It follows similar campus facilities we've delivered across UK, such creating the award-winning Centre for Medicine at University of Leicester, the UK’s largest non-residential Passivhaus project.
+The School of Medicine features specialist teaching space, lecture theatre, and an anatomy suite.
+It follows similar campus facilities we've delivered across the UK, such creating the award-winning Centre for Medicine at the University of Leicester, the UK’s largest non-residential Passivhaus project.

 We also created a new London Campus for Coventry University in Dagenham, the new Town House for Kingston University, refurbishing the Dreadnought Building for Greenwich University and adding the Computational Foundry at Swansea University.
 Our experience of working in live environments is one factor for being chosen for this project.